dexter-morgan/ethical-hacking/README.md

 4) Packet Sniffer  : Sniffs packets flowing through the interface and processes them.
 You must be MITM.
 Prints Url of webpages accessed and, sniffs passwords and usernames.
 Works for HTTP(not HTTPS--added later on) only.

-5)Net_cut          : Drops all packets coming to attacker machine which need to be forwarded to victim.
+5) Net_cut          : Drops all packets coming to attacker machine which need to be forwarded to victim.